-If a student is eligible for distribution (refund) of overage funds, s/he must make arrangements with the Business Office to receive the funds.
+If a student has a balance owing on an account and s/he is requesting a payment plan, s/he must make arrangements with the Business Office for this to be approved.
+This includes monthly rent payments.
 A resident student must visit the Business Office in person.
 An intern or DL student can contact the Business Office via email.

 Textbooks cannot be purchased at the Luther Seminary bookstore; all purchases must be done online.
 Books may be purchased at http://luthersem.textboox.com, amazon or other sites.
 You are expected to pay for these books in advance of class, using personal resources.
 If receiving financial aid, the reimbursement for these books will be part of the overage of funds distributed on the above dates.
 No book vouchers are available and you will not be able to charge against your student account.